andrewt3000/DL4NLP/carl.md

 - “How did you feel about that?”
 - "What was it like the first time you felt that way?"

 Reflective listening also includes articulating the underlying emotion expressed by the client.
-So the counselor may say “You seem frustrated” or “You seemed encouraged by that news.”
+The counselor may say “You seem frustrated” or “You seemed encouraged by that news.”
 It is fundamentally an emotional classification problem.

 Reflective listening is not about giving advice.
 If a client asks for direct advice like “What should I do?”
 You might respond with an open ended question like “What do you think your options are?”